 JAMS Sydney – Monthly Seminar

-In March, JAMS Sydney is bringing you three presentations from different fields of microbiology at Keg & Brew, Surry Hills
+Join us for this month’s JAMS Sydney Session, bringing you three presentations from different fields of microbiology at Keg & Brew, Surry Hills!

 Note – there will be no zoom live stream at our monthly events